tseiman/IoT_BX31_Card/README.md

 OK
 ```
-You can exit microcom by pressing CTRL-X. Please remember that when typing AT commands you'll not see what you type becasue BX31 are not echoing back.
+You can exit microcom by pressing **CTRL-X**.
+Please remember that when typing AT commands you'll not see what you type becasue BX31 are not echoing back.

 You can also read the content of the IoT card EEPROM, by reading it over I2C with i2cdump: